lucataco/cog-vllm/README.md

     -d '{"input": {"prompt": "Hello!"}}'
 ```

+## Deploying to Replicate

-When you're finished working,
+When you're ready to deploy your model to Replicate,
-you can push your changes to Replicate.
+you can push your changes:

 Grab your token from [replicate.com/account](https://replicate.com/account)
 and set it as an environment variable: